 Haji Muhammad Salleh – the Betawi Malay trader and a friend of Habib Nuh and the mosque at the foot of the hillock

 Among the residents of Kampung Sambau was a trader from Batavia (Jakarta), Haji Muhammad Salleh.
-He was a devoted Muslim who donated a piece of land at the foot of Mount Palmer on which stood the shrine/mausoleum of his close friend, Habib Noh.
-The existing surau which faced the shrine was demolished and replaced with a larger mosque to cater to the shrine’s visitors in 21st April 1902**.
+As noted earlier, Haji Muhammad Salleh was a friend of Habib Nuh, and as a devoted Muslim of means he donated a piece of land at the foot of the hillock where Habib Noh once prayed in seclusion (later known as Bukit Kramat) and where Habib Noh was subsequently buried, where stands the shrine/mausoleum complex today.
+The existing surau (small prayer hall) which faced the shrine was demolished and replaced with a larger mosque to cater to the shrine’s visitors in 21st April 1902**.
 The mosque was named Haji Muhammad Salleh Mosque and construction was only fully completed in 1903.